sermatec-opensource/homeassistant-sermatec-inverter/README.md

 - all versions, newest tested is 6.1.9

 ## Installation
-**IMPORTANT NOTICE FOR USERS OF OLD VERSIONS**: The new version of the integration is not backwards-compatible.
+**IMPORTANT NOTICE FOR USERS OF LEGACY VERSIONS (pre v2.0.0)**: The new version of the integration is not backwards-compatible.
 This means you will need to manually remove the device from your Home Assistant and then add again.

 ### Manual installation
 1. Download integration.